epfllibrary/zotero-course/04-library/X-exercises-04.md

 Create a collection.
 Put some of your references in this new collection.
 Click on one of the references and delete it from the collection, but not from your Library.
 Which option should you select?

-Solution: "Remove item from Collection" // "Move item to trash"

 ###Exercice 4.4 : "Duplicate Items" collection
 What is this file  made for?